Verizon Acquisitions & Mergers

 With MCI a pioneer in wide-area networking and data transmission since the 1960s, Verizon coveted the firm's enterprise customers and global fiber optic infrastructure as inroads to the booming IP-based communications era.

 Regulators signed off on the deal by late 2005, cementing Verizon's pivot into cutting-edge business services and forcing adjustments at competitors left in the cold.
-Hence even as traditional telephone subscriptions waned in the 2000s, Verizon's prescient move to acquire MCI provided the assets to expand its digital offerings and sustain growth amid industry upheaval.
+Hence even as traditional telephone subscriptions waned in the 2000s, Verizon's prescient move to acquire MCI provided the assets to expand its digital offerings and sustain growth during hard times.

-By 2008, Verizon set its sights on fortifying its burgeoning wireless division, executing a $28 billion takeover of rural mobile carrier Alltel.
+By 2008, Verizon executed a $28 billion takeover of the rural mobile carrier Alltel.

 Verizon financed the majority of the transaction by borrowing against Alltel’s assets, a tactic that riskily ballooned its debt obligations even amidst global financial crisis.